U.S. Department of State Seal

 • It is illegal to pay for goods and services in U.S. dollars, except at authorized retail establishments.

 • You can be arrested for attempting to leave the country with antiques, even if they were legally purchased from licensed vendors.
-Cultural value items like artwork, icons, samovars, rugs, military medals and antiques, must have certificates indicating they do not have historical or cultural value.
-You may obtain certificates from the Russian Ministry of Culture
+Travelers seeking to leave Russia with items like artwork, icons, samovars, and rugs, military medal, or antiques must possess official Russian certificates showing that they lack historical or cultural value.
+You may obtain certificates from the Russian Ministry of Culture.

 • Retain all receipts for high-value items, including caviar.

-• You must have advance approval to bring in satellite telephones.
+• You must have advance approval to bring satellite telephones to Russia.

 • Global Positioning System (GPS) and other radio electronic devices, and their use, are subject to special rules and regulations in Russia.
 Contact the Russian Customs Service for required permissions.